 Addition of jaggery, tamarind & red chilies will balance the bitter taste of the methi leaves.

 Methi chutney does not need any tempering.
 It can be stored for about a week in the refrigerator and used.

 I also make another version of this by using onion & reducing the jaggery.
 A small onion adds a different kind of flavour to the chutney.

 How to make the recipe

-- Pluck and wash methileaves in lot of water multiple times.
-Transfer them to a colander for the water to drain off completely
+- Pluck and wash methi leaves in lot of water a few times.
+Transfer them to a colander for the water to drain off completely.

-- Heat a pan with oil, add red chilies and fry on a low flame till crisp.
+- Heat a pan with oil.
+Add red chilies and fry on a low flame till crisp.
 Add cumin & just saute for 30 seconds.
-Transfer this to a plate to cool
+Transfer this to a plate.

-- Add onion and fry till lightly golden (for about 2 to 3 mins), set this aside and add cumin to the hot onions
+- Optional – Add onion and fry till lightly golden for about 2 to 3 mins.
+Set this aside.

 - Add the leaves to the pan and fry them till they wilt off completely.
 The leaves should almost not have any moisture.
 Cool all the ingredients.

-- Blend red chilies first to a fine powder, then add rest of the ingredients: lemon juice, salt,onions, methi leaves
+- Blend red chilies first to a fine powder, then add rest of the ingredients: lemon juice or tamarind, salt, jaggery,onions & methi leaves.

 - Blend everything well till smooth.
 You don’t need to add water.
 The moisture from the onions will be enough to make the chutney moist.